Visiting the Southern Covered Bridges of Bedford County, Pennsylvania

 - Check out the covered bridges of southern Somerset County, PA

-- Head north and check out the other 12 covered bridges in Bedford County, PA
+- Check out some of the covered bridges in northern Bedford County

 - Bike the Great Allegheny Passage, which passes 150 miles from Cumberland, MD to Pittsburgh

 - Hike along the Abandoned Pennsylvania Turnpike in Breezewood

 - Visit the mysterious Gravity Hill north of Bedford